Constrained quantization for probability distributions: Introduction

 where $\te{card}(A)$ represents the cardinality of a set $A$.
 If in the definition of $n$th constrained quantization error, the set $S$, known as \tit{constraint}, is chosen as the set $\D R^k$ itself, then the \tit{$n$th constrained quantization error} is referred to as the \tit{$n$th unconstrained quantization error}, which traditionally in the literature is referred to as the \tit{$n$th quantization error}.
-For some recent work in the direction of unconstrained quantization, one can see \cite{GL, DFG, DR, GL2, GL3, KNZ, PRRSS, P1, R1, R2, R3, R4}.
+For some recent work in the direction of unconstrained quantization, one can see \cite{GL2, GL3, DFG, DR, KNZ, PRRSS,P1, R1, R2, R3, R4, RS}.
 For the probability measure $P$, we assume that

-A set $\ga$ for which the infimum in \eqref{Vr} exists and does not contain more than $n$ elements is called an \tit{optimal set of $n$-points} for $P$.
-The collection of all optimal sets of $n$-points for $P$ is denoted by $\C C_{n, r}(P)$.
+A set $\ga$ for which the infimum in \eqref{Vr} exists and does not contain more than $n$ elements is called a constrained optimal set of $n$-points for $P$ with respect to the constraint $S$.
+The collection of all optimal sets of $n$-points for $P$ with respect to the constraint $S$ is denoted by $\C C_{n, r}(P; S)$.